skirsch/Czech/README.md

 * Using these records we computed a 1-year mortality rate ratio (MRR) computed as MRR=MR(Moderna) / MR(Pfizer) where the 1 year was measured from the time the person got the shot.
 This helps to reduce any seasonality bias that would be created with a shorter observation interval.
 * Due to the fact we had no death data past 2022, we restricted the dataset to only those people who were given shot #2 in 2021
 * To eliminate the rollout differences, we also computed the MRR ignoring Jan and Feb 2021.
 * MMR increased as age decreased as shown here which shows the 5 year rolling average MRR.
 So 90 means those aged 90 to 94.
+MRR = the mortality rate of Moderna/mortality rate of Pfizer

 |age|MRR|
 |---|---|